ps-copilot-sandbox/copilot-demo-github-java/Demos/GettingStarted/README.md

 ![Run code](./images/16_LeetCodePass.jpg)

 Voila!
 You can see Leetcode successfully passed the test.
 You can submit your code to Leetcode and see if you can get a higher rank.
-Of course, that is totally up to you. :cat
+Of course, that is totally up to you.